 5. SUMMARY

-- Prints a final GO / DOWN-GO verdict
+- Prints a final GO / NO-GO verdict

 - If any check failed, prints which ones and exits with code 1